-In my many visits to Disneyland, I’ve learned that some pre-planning (and a few judicious purchases before you leave) can save you both time and money.
-On this page I’ve gathered some important “survival” hints that everyone should know before departure.
+In our many visits to Disneyland, we’ve learned that some pre-planning (and a few judicious purchases before you leave) can save you both time and money.
+On this page we’ve gathered some important “survival” hints that everyone should know before departure.

 The Disney fans who visit MouseSavers.com have lots of great information to share.
 This “Time is Money” page includes many reader contributions.
 Thank you to all who have shared their hints, tips and tricks to help you maximize time at Disneyland!

 - How to Take MouseSavers.com Along on Your Vacation